reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 1. **Simple Primary Key**: This is composed of one attribute called the Partition Key.
 2. **Composite Primary Key**: This is composed of two attributes Partition and Sort Keys.

-DynamoDB uses the value of the partition key as input to an internal hash function.
-The output of the hash function determines the partition in which the item will be stored.
+### Data Distribution Across Partitions

 A partition is a unit of storage for a table where the data is stored by DynamoDB.
-It is replicated across multiple Availability Zones within an AWS Region.
-If our table has a simple primary key (partition key only), DynamoDB stores and retrieves each item based on its partition key value.

 When we write an item to the table, DynamoDB uses the value of the partition key as input to an internal hash function.
 The output of the hash function determines the partition in which the item will be stored.